zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “To wash your hands of something” means to say that  you are not going to get involved or you are not accepting responsibility for a situation.
 Those of you familiar with the Christian Bible will remember the  famous scene of Pontius Pilate

 washing his hands of the situation involving Jesus.
 Well, that’s probably one of the origins – if not the origin – of this expressio n “to wash your hands of” something.
-It means to indicate that you’re not goi ng to have anything to do with it.
+It means to indicate that you’re not going to have anything to do with it.
 You’re not going to get involved in this situat ion.

 Antonin says that suing the contractor “might be the only way to compel her to fix the problem.”
 We already mentioned the verb “to sue ,” which is to take someone to court.
 “To compel” (compel) someone means to mak e someone do something.
 To say here, “You have to do it now.”
 Sandra says, “We’ve already suffered major damage as a result of her mistakes.”
 She’s sa ying that they’ve already had a lot of problems, that they have actually had dama ge done to their house.